 It was invented in all seriousness by a famous lexicographer, John Walker, in his Critical Pronouncing Dictionary and Expositor of the English Language, dated 1791 (“These words have the antepenultimate and preantepenultimate accent, which has generally a shortening power, as in privilege, primitive, prevalency, &c.”)
-Linguists have continued to be almost its sole users (but not often), though other specialists, for some reason mainly zoologists, have borrowed it from time to time.
+Linguists have continued to be almost its sole users (though not often) but other specialists, for some reason mainly zoologists, have borrowed it from time to time.
 Outside these areas, it is almost invisible, but not quite:

 While it was gratifying to see the return of the John H. Rice column to the pages of the Eagle, it was disappointing to have a typographical error mangle the sense of his pre-antepenultimate paragraph.

 Berkshire Eagle (Pittsfield, Massachusetts), 24 Feb.
 1977.